w3f/polkadot-wiki/docs/learn/how-to/switch-network-nodes.md

     Polkadot Developer Interface is a web wallet meant for power users and developers.
 For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

-_The Polkadot Developer Interface allows us to connect to multiple nodes which provide on-chain information and facilitate interaction with the network.
+_The Polkadot Developer Interface allows you to connect to multiple nodes which provide on-chain information and facilitate interaction with the network.
 While these nodes offer the same services, they may encounter occasional connection issues.
-In such cases, we can effortlessly switch to a different node with the same functionalities.
+In such cases, you can effortlessly switch to a different node with the same functionalities.
 This article will explain how to switch nodes and networks from the same menu._

 * * *